efren-palacios/duellinks/_posts/content/guides/deck-types/2018-01-01-magnet-warrior-guide-by-beastymario.md

 The release of {That Grass Looks Greener} (Grass) has allowed a new variation of Magnet to flourish - 30 card Magnet mill decks.
 This style of deck can be played with a variety of skills like: {Duel, standby!}, Restart, {Balance}, or Straight to the Grave.

-But to quote Kaki on his decision of STTG over Restart: 'I played Restart at first but then you lose so hard to {Gladiator Beast Laquari} so you need the attack and that way you can win without Grass.'
+But to quote {#Kaki} on his decision of STTG over Restart: 'I played Restart at first but then you lose so hard to {Gladiator Beast Laquari} so you need the attack and that way you can win without Grass.'
 With {Triamid Pulse}, we are able to utilise the milled Rock monsters and banish them to destroy face-up monsters on the field as well as special summon Rock monsters from our graveyard.
 With the endless combos and synergy of this deck, it has won a Meta Weekly tournament and who knows what's in store in future.

 **For more examples of the various Magnet Decks check out the [tier list](/tier-list/).**